Ephigenia/gists/postman-oauth2-collection/README.md

 This collection can be imported into the [Postman app](http://www.getpostman.com/).

 ## Provided requests
-Currently only the Client Credentials Grant Access Token Request is provided, other requests might be added later.
+### Authorization Code Grant
+- Access token request

+### Client Credentials Grant
+- Access token request

+### Refresh Token
+- Refresh access token request

 ## Used variables
 This request needs an environment containing the following variables: